Gaussian Multiple Access via Compute-and-Forward: The K-user Gaussian MAC

 \subsection{An example of a $3$-user MAC}

 It is in general difficult to analytically characterize the achievable rate using our scheme of the $K$-user MAC.
 We give an example of a $3$-user MAC in Figure \ref{fig:3user} to help visualize the achievable region.
-The channel has the form $\ve y=\sum_{k=1}^3\ve x_3+\ve z$ and the receiver decodes three sums with coefficients of the form
+The channel has the form $\ve y=\sum_{k=1}^3\ve x_k+\ve z$ and the receiver decodes three sums with coefficients of the form

 for $i,j=1,2,3$ and $i\neq j$ where $\ve e_i$ is a row vector with $1$ in its $i$-th and zero otherwise.
-It is easy to see that there are in total $6$ matrices of this form and they all satisfy $|\ve A|=1$ hence it is possible to achieve the capacity of this MAC according to Theorem \ref{thm:K_MAC}.
+It is easy to see that there are in total $6$ matrices of this form and they all satisfy $|\ve A|=1$, hence it is possible to achieve the capacity of this MAC according to Theorem \ref{thm:K_MAC}.
 For power $P=8$, most parts of the dominant face are achievable except for three triangular regions.
 For smaller power $P=2$, the achievable part of the dominant face shrinks and particularly the symmetric capacity point is not achievable.
 It can be checked that in this example, no other coefficients will give a larger achievable region.

-Unlike the $2$-user case, even with a large power, not the whole dominant face can be obtained in this symmetric $3$-user MAC.
+Unlike the $2$-user case, even with a large power, not the whole dominant face can be obtained in this symmetric $3$-user MAC under the proposed scheme.
 To obtain some intuition why it is the case, we consider one edge of the dominant face indicated by the arrow in Figure \ref{fig:3user_p8}.
 If we want to achieve the rate tuple on this edge, we need to decode user $1$ last because $R_1$ attains its maximum.
 Hence a reasonable choice of the coefficients matrix would be

 Namely we first decode two sums to solve both $\ve t_2$ and $\ve t_3$, and then decode $\ve t_1$ without any interference.
 When decoding the first two sums, we are effectively dealing with a $2$-user MAC while treating $\ve t_1$ as noise.
-But the problem is that with $\ve t_1$ as noise, the signal-to-noise ratio of user $2$ and $3$ are too high, such that computation rate pair cannot reach the dominant face of the effective $2$-user MAC with $\ve t_1$ being noise.
+The crux is that with $\ve t_1$ as noise, the signal-to-noise ratio of user $2$ and $3$ are too low, such that computation rate pair cannot reach the dominant face of the effective $2$-user MAC with $\ve t_1$ being treated as noise.
 This is the same situation as the Case I considered in Theorem \ref{thm:clean_MAC}.
-We also plot the achievable rates with the coefficients $\ve A'$ above in Figure \ref{fig:3user_p8} on the side face.
-On the side face where $R_1$ attains its maximal value, we see the achievable rates cannot reach the dominant face, as a reminiscence of the $2$-user example in Figure \ref{fig:clean_caseI}.
+In Figure \ref{fig:3user_p8} we also plot the achievable rates with the coefficients $\ve A'$ above on the side face.
+We see when $R_1$ attains its maximal value, the achievable rates cannot reach the dominant face, as a reminiscence of the $2$-user example in Figure \ref{fig:clean_caseI}.